Nightlord851108/Note/algorithms/tree/RedBlackTree.md

         y->rightchild = insert_node;
     }

-    // The children of new node are NIL, and the color of new node should be red insert_node->leftchild = neel;
+    // The children of new node are NIL, and the color of new node should be red insert_node->leftchild = neel;
     insert_node->rightchild = neel;
     insert_node->color = 0;